Active Listening Techniques of Hostage & Crisis Negotiators

 Research has consistently demonstrated active listening as being critical for communication and conflict resolution experts to successfully and peacefully resolve conflicts and disputes.
 This includes mediators and hostage and crisis negotiators.
 As you can imagine, their work entails a wide variety of situations ranging from noise disputes between neighbors to million dollar contract disputes and hostage incidents where lives are at risk.

 Aside of containing by both verbal and nonverbal elements, it is not necessarily clear what exactly active listening is and what it consists of.
-This article sets out to clear the mystery and detail the individual parts that make up the “whole” of active listening while first explaining the value of active listening.
+This post sets out to clear the mystery and detail the individual parts that make up the “whole” of active listening while first explaining the value of active listening.

 Active listening is both informative and affective based.
-Active listening allows you to gain valuable information from the speaker (it let’s you know the “why” behind their positions or “wants”) and it develops rapport and builds trust (more on this below).
+Active listening allows you to gain valuable information from the speaker (it lets you know the “why” behind their positions or “wants”) and it develops rapport and builds trust (more on this below).
 Active listening entails just that, listening more than talking.

 Active listening, according to the MIT Sloan Communication Program, is defined as a general approach to listening that helps you gain more information, improve your understanding of other points of view, and work cooperatively with others.
 MIT further explains the person who is actively listening looks and sounds interested, adapts the speaker’s point of view, and clarifies the speaker’s thoughts and feelings.

-According to a learning guide at the University of Adelaide, benefits of active listening includes it encourages the speaker to keep talking, indicates you are following the conversation, sets a comfortable tone, and signals to the speaker that you are attentive and interested in what they have to say.
+According to a learning guide at the University of Adelaide, benefits of active listening include that it encourages the speaker to keep talking, indicates you are following the conversation, sets a comfortable tone, and signals to the speaker that you are attentive and interested in what they have to say.
 Each of these contributes to building trust with the person and developing rapport.

 Retired FBI hostage negotiator Gary Noesner and Mike Webster describe active listening as being a “powerful tool” for hostage negotiators “to stimulate positive change in others.”
 The New York City Police Department’s Hostage Negotiation Team (NYPD HNT) also emphasizes the importance of a negotiator utilizing active listening skills during a crisis and hostage incident.